Back to the blog

 Why Use a Gambit?

-When your opponent spends time capturing a pawn and trying to hold it, you can often develop your pieces more quickly and seize control of the board.
+Through one of the oldest patterns in the opening book, when your opponent spends time capturing a pawn and trying to keep it, often you can develop faster and seize control of the board.

-By sacrificing a pawn, you might open diagonals for your bishops or files for your rooks, enabling a faster and more dangerous attack.
+By giving up a pawn, you may be able to open diagonals for your bishops or files for your rooks that could make an attack faster — and more dangerous.

-Especially in faster games (blitz or rapid), gambits can cause opponents to panic, miscalculate, or fall into traps.
+Especially in the faster games (blitz or rapid), gambits can easily induce opponents to panic, to calculate poorly, and even to fall into traps.

 Types of Gambits

-Not all gambits are created equal.
-Some are sound and playable at all levels, while others are speculative or outright dubious.
+All gambits are not equal.
+Some are sound and playable for any level of player while others are speculative or downright unsound.
 Let’s break them down:

-A gambit is sound if the compensation for the material is long-lasting and sufficient even against best play.
-These are playable at master and grandmaster level.
+A gambit is said to be sound if the material can be sufficiently recovered with interest in the long run, even against best play.
+These are playable on master and grandmaster.

 Example: